bvthec/crowdfunding/README.md

 3. In mariaDB, create a database called 'funding', no table is required.
 You can change the database name in **.env** file.

+## Start The Application

-4. Execute the following command to init the database with some default data, such as admin account:
+1. Execute the following command if you are running the project for the first time.
+It will init the database with some default data:

     ```
-        node ./scripts/init_db.js
+        node ./scripts/init_db.mjs
     ```

-## Start The Application

-1. To run the application, start the server with the following command:
+2. To run the application, start the server with the following command:

     ```
-        node ./src/app.js
+        node ./src/server.mjs
     ```

     The server should run at: http://localhost:3000.